Dynamics of helical vortex filaments in non viscous incompressible flows: Introduction

 One of the contributions of this paper is that in Proposition~\ref{prop:Biot_Savart} we obtain an important decomposition of the Green's function of the operator $\mathcal{L} = \div (K \nabla \cdot)$ as

 where $S_{K,\mathcal{U}} \in W^{1,\infty}$ and $G_K$ is explicitly given at \eqref{def:G_K-0}.
-A similar decomposition was obtained in \cite{Cao_Wan_2022_Structure_of_Green} exhibiting a different singular term, but the remainder did not have the regularity $W^{1,\infty}$ which we crucially need in the following.
+A similar decomposition was obtained in \cite{Cao_Wan_2022_Structure_of_Green} exhibiting a different singular term, but with a remainder only locally H\"older.
+Here we obtain a more precise decomposition with the stronger regularity $W^{1,\infty}$ which we crucially need in the following.
 From this Green's function, we obtain a Biot-Savart law that gives in Proposition~\ref{prop:decomp_vitesse} a sharp decomposition of the velocity field $v^\eps$.

 We may now state our main result as follows: \begin{theo} Assume that there exists $R_{\cal U}>0$ such that $B(0,R_{\cal U})\subset \mathcal{U}$.
 Let $(z_{i,0})_{1 \le i \le N}$ be $N$ points in $B(0,R_{\cal U})$ such that $|z_{i,0}| \neq |z_{j,0}|$ for every $i \neq j$.
 Let $\gamma_i \in \R^*$.